 The simulation results are shown in Fig. 12.
-The horizontal axis is the time after pressure release (h) and the vertical axis is the sheet thickness L (μ m).
-The thickness of the sheet directly after pressure release was 4,400 μ m, and while the compressed thickness was reduced with the generation of ΔP , the amount only came out to be 3μm.
-From these results, we determined that it was possible to control the foaming ratio and thickness of the final product using the clearance of a vacuum chamber.
+The horizontal axis is the time after pressure release (h) and the vertical axis is the sheet thickness L ( $\mu$ m).
+The thickness of the sheet directly after pressure release was 4,400 $\mu$ m, and while the compressed thickness was

-On the other hand, from the results of this investigation, we can see that there is a recovery of 1μ m in the thickness after a passage of approximately 15 hours following the release of the pressure.
+On the other hand, from the results of this investigation, we can see that there is a recovery of $1\mu$ m in the thickness after a passage of approximately 15 hours following the release of the pressure.
 This is interpreted as shown in Fig. 13.
 The number of bubbles in the direction of thickness is plotted on the horizontal axis and the internal cell pressure on the vertical axis, and we set the critical conditions at bubble numbers of 0 and 41.
 Comparing the initial pressure in the cells and the pressure in the cells after 30 days, we found that mitigation of the pressure in the cells to the atmosphere required an extremely long time.
 We interpret this to mean that the thickness recovery above is a phenomenon that accompanies the mitigation of the pressure in the cells to the atmosphere.
 Moreover, it was found that the mitigation of the pressure in the cells in the center of the sheet required a longer time than that at the periphery.